2020 Rankings Breakdown: Quarterbacks

 I’m going to go through the initial rankings and explain my thoughts about each position as a whole.
-I’ll also discuss why a few specific players are ranked where they are (relative to the average ADP at DRAFT and Best Ball 10s).
+I’ll also discuss why a few specific players are ranked where they are (relative to the average best ball ADP).
 I’ll go over the quarterbacks in this article, and discuss the running back, receiver and tight end positions in upcoming articles.

 Early ADP Observations